Marius-hubb/MITM-Attack/README.md

  ### [Video Demonstration](https://drive.google.com/file/d/1TvBOU8voSpZqPwOkw07pd52daGjEmmWu/view?usp=sharing)

 <h2>Description</h2>
-In this lab I demonstrate how to run network-wide port scan with nmap, and perform a Man-in-the-Middle attack using Cain & Abel tool.
+In this lab I demonstrate how to run a network-wide port scan with nmap, and how to perform a Man-in-the-Middle attack using Cain & Abel tool.
 <br />